Prepare one good machine

 Start with a clean Windows install, your apps, your policies, and the setup you want every similar PC to receive.

-Boot from the ImageForge USB and save the machine as a reusable golden image in your central library.
+Boot from the ImageForge USB and save that Windows setup as a reusable image in your central library.

-Choose the image, confirm the wipe, let ImageForge apply the image, inject matching drivers, and reboot.
+Choose the image, confirm the PC can be erased, and ImageForge handles the deployment, matching drivers, and restart.

 Why it matters